Bhai Banno: Creation of a copy of the Ād Granth

-According to Sikh lore, Banno asked the guru if he could take the manuscript to his village on-loan, a request that the guru granted hesitantly along as Banno only spent one-night in his village with the volume.
-Banno found a way to adhere to this condition but still have enough time to produce a copy by only travelling a small amount each day on his way to his village and back, which gave him enough time to produce an exact-copy of the manuscript, which would come to be known as the Banno Bir.
+According to Sikh lore, Banno asked the guru if he could take the manuscript to his village on loan, a request that the guru granted hesitantly as long as Banno only spent one-night in his village with the volume.
+Banno found a way to adhere to this condition but still have enough time to produce a copy by only travelling a small distance each day on his way to his village and back, which gave him enough time to produce an exact copy of the manuscript, which would come to be known as the Banno Bir.
 However, there is an alternative story that explains how Bhai Banno created a copy of the manuscript.
-According to this version, Bhai Banno was tasked with taking the original Ād Granth manuscript to Lahore to be binded and managed to produce his own copy of it while carrying-out this task.
+According to this version, Bhai Banno was tasked with taking the original Ād Granth manuscript to Lahore to be bound and managed to produce his own copy of it while carrying out this task.
+Another narration claims that Bhanno, enroute to Lahore, first took the volume to his village to prepare a copy, then went to Lahore to get the original volume and the copy both bound, returning both to the guru afterwards, who permitted Bhanno to retain possession of the copy while the guru kept the original.
+Banno's copy came to be known as the Bhāī Banno Vālī Bīṛ or Khāre Vālī Bīṛ, as it was installed at his residence in his native village Khara-Mangat.